gauge-sh/tach/README.md

 ![tach_demo](https://github.com/gauge-sh/tach/assets/10570340/6fc1e9b4-5a78-4330-a329-9187bd9c374d)

-If a module tries to import from another module that is not listed as a dependency, `tach check` will error.
+If a module tries to import from another module that is not listed as a dependency, Tach can prevent it.

 Tach is:
 - 🌎 Open source